gedoardo83/GARFIELD-NGS/README.md

 Predictions are made based on four deep learning models specifically trained on INDELs and SNPs from Illumina and ION platforms.
 Calculated CP value ranges from 0 to 1, with higher values associated to true variants.
 Variants with score below filtering threshold should be considered as false positive.

+Please note that GARFIELD-NGS is optimized to work on single sample VCF.
+Multisample VCF are supported, but prediction value may be less reliable.
+Our prediction models are based on INFO column values that are computed per variant by variant callers, so in multi-sample files these values will be based on the cumulative data across all samples and this could alter prediction reliability on single samples.

 Suggested CP thresholds for filtering:
 <br><bold>ION</bold> SNPs 0.139  INDELs 0.320
 <br><bold>Illumina</bold> SNPs 0.025 INDELs 0.630